mbryzek/schema-evolution-manager/CONVENTIONS.md

   * Use bigint and bigserial everywhere, in place of int/bigint (e.g. we prefer longs for all Id columns)

-  * When creating constraints, name them according to:

-     - primary key: Do not name.
-Postgresql will generate a good name automatically.

-     - not null: Do not name.
-Constraint name is never needed in table administration.
+  * When creating constraints, we in general let postgresql name them.
+In some cases - it makes sense to provide a name when the auto generated name is not clear.
+Good examples include:

+     - when having multiple indexes on a column

-     - otherwise, names should follow <table_name>_<column_name>_<suffix> where suffix is:
+     - names should follow <table_name>_<column_name>_<suffix> where suffix is:

         - check: ck
         - unique: un